 Eleanor Minney, Mezzo Soprano

-We were delighted to take part in the City of Derry International Choir Festival in October 2017, placing third place in the international competition.
+We were thrilled to take part in the City of Derry International Choir Festival in October 2017, placing third place in the international competition.

 Thanks to Lorcan Doherty for the beautiful photographs.

 As part of our ongoing project to record the first album dedicated exclusively to the choral music of emerging Swedish composer Mårten Jansson, we were delighted to perform an evening of Swedish music on 2 March 2017.

 We were warmly hosted by the choir of the Swedish Church in Marylebone, performing some joint pieces together including Gloria from Jansson's Missa Popularis.